OpenGVLab/unmasked_teacher/multi_modality/README.md

 You can find all the models and the scripts in [MODEL_ZOO](./MODEL_ZOO.md).

+## Warning

+Thanks for some recent issues, and I finally find **the bug for MSVD testing**.
+I have been confused for the 'extremely high result' for a long time. 😄

+Different from ANet and DiDeMo, which use paragraph for retrieval, MSVD has multiple text for one videos.
+Thus the `is_paragraph_retrieval` should be set to `False` for retrieval.

+After fixing the bug, the zero-shot results for `ViT-L/16_25M` is `49.0`, not `72.2`.
+The results are quite normal, but still the best zero-shot results.
+I will conduct the corresponding experiments and update the results in the paper latter.

 ## Pre-Training

 We use [CLIP](https://github.com/openai/CLIP) pretrained models as the unmasked teachers by default: